polylogyx/platform-docs/04_PolyLogyx_Client_Configurations/Readme.md

 ![deep_shallow_config](../images/config_deep_shallow.png)

-For more informtaion on scheduled queries, see  [Scheduled Queries](https://github.com/polylogyx/platform-docs/06_Queries_and_packs#scheduled-queries).
+For more information on scheduled queries, see  [Scheduled Queries](https://github.com/polylogyx/platform-docs/06_Queries_and_packs#scheduled-queries).

 Perform these steps to view or edit defined filters:
 1. Access the web interface for the server.